 If you’re transferring particularly large quantities of data, a wire is much more energy efficient, and thus less polluting, than Wi-Fi and certainly much, much less polluting than using 3G, 4G or 5G.

-Transferring data using a cable is more secure, more reliable and uses half the energy of using Wi-Fi.
+Transferring data using a cable is more secure, more reliable and uses half the energy than using Wi-Fi.
 Transferring data using a fiber cable versus transferring the same data using a 3G connection has been found to be 45 times more energy efficient and thus 45 times less polluting.
 Estimates are that 5G will be even more energy intensive than 3G or 4G.
+Also, 5G has been found to drain batteries faster.

 While always protecting your eyes, try and dim the screen as much as possible, as screens are significant consumers of energy and thus producers of CO2.